Zastrozzi, The Master of Discipline: Plot summary

-The theme of the play is revenge.
 Zastrozzi, a criminal, seeks to avenge the death of his mother for which he blames Verezzi, a quixotic, eccentric, and delusional artist.
-He has pursued his prey for three years and finally located him.
+He pursued his Verezzi for three years before finally locating him.
 Verezzi is protected by a tutor, Victor, who made a promise to Verezzi's father that he would look after him.
-Zastrozzi's partner and protégé Bernardo is assigned to murder Victor.
-Zastrozzi saves Verezzi for himself.
+Zastrozzi's partner and protégé Bernardo is assigned to murder Victor, while Zastrozzi saves Verezzi for himself.

 Zastrozzi, however, is not content to kill Verezzi.
-There are worse things than death.
-Zastrozzi seeks to force Verezzi to commit suicide.
+Zastrozzi, instead, seeks to force Verezzi to commit suicide.
 Verezzi is devoutly religious while Zastrozzi is a strident atheist.
 By killing himself, Verezzi would achieve eternal damnation based on the Christian religious precepts he upholds.
-This would be a supreme form of revenge.
+Zastrozzi sees this as a supreme form of revenge.
 Zastrozzi wants to torture and punish Verezzi.
-Death would be too easy.

 To manipulate Verezzi to commit suicide, Zastrozzi employs Matilda to seduce him.
-"Entrap him.
-Then destroy him."
+"Entrap him, then destroy him," he says.
 Verezzi, meanwhile, has met Julia.
-He proposes marriage to her.
-She declines.
+He proposes marriage to her, but she declines.
 Julia is the opposite of Matilda in temperament and character.
 Matilda is to be the third person in this triangle.
-This is the plot of the play.

 Verezzi has assumed a messianic mission, advocating love and human kindness.
 He regards himself as a saint.
 He is awaiting his 454 followers, which include swans and caterpillars.
 It is not clear whether he is pretending to be insane to throw off his pursuer.
 He is oblivious to the threat that Zastrozzi poses, regarding him as a "phantom" who does not exist.